baptiste-roullin/tweet-to-toot/README.md

-# Tweets to Toots: Publish your Twitter archived threads to Mastodon
+# Tweet-To-Toot – repost your Twitter threads to Mastodon

+## VERY MUCH UNFINISHED.
+NOT EVEN PRE-ALPHA.
+IT'S A SORRY MESS.
+WHY IS THIS EVEN PUBLIC.

 You want to break free of X/Twitter but do not want to lose your numerous, ongoing, carefully maintained, years-long threads?

 This tool is for your: grab an archive of your Twitter account, republish the threads your want on Mastodon and start anew.

 Under the hood is a stripped-down fork of [Tweetback](https://github.com/tweetback/tweetback) and [a client](https://github.com/neet/masto.js/) using the Mastodon API.

-## Setup

-VERY MUCH UNFINISHED.
-NOT EVEN ALPHA

 ## Setup